IMPRS Lecture Week No.3

 |Add event to calendar||

-The week comprises 15 lectures of three different topics on Gravitational Wave Astronomy:
+The week comprises 10 lectures of two different topics and a group project on Gravitational Wave Astronomy:

 Participation is mandatory for all first-year students.

-The lecture week takes place at the Strandhotel "Weißer Berg" (Click here for a map)
+The lecture week takes place at the Iberostar Roayal Christina (Click here for a map)

 Accommodation will be in twin rooms at the same hotel.

-Arrival at the hotel is scheduled for dinner on Sunday evening, June 17 at 6 p.m.
+Arrival at the hotel is scheduled on Sunday, October 30

-All PhD students with a contract or a stipend at the AEI (Hannover and Golm) should fill in a request for business trips (Dienstreiseantrag) - see comment for concrete details - with the cost unit "M.R5.A.QOP10001" and the purpose of travel "IMPRS lecture week".
+All PhD students with a contract or a stipend at the AEI (Hannover and Golm) should fill in a request for business trips (Dienstreiseantrag) with the cost unit "M.R5.A.QOP10001" and the purpose of travel "IMPRS lecture week".

-All PhD students with a contract or a stipend at the Universität Hannover should fill in a "personnel matters" form of the AEI (Einladungsvorschlag) - see comment for concrete details - with the following information:
+All PhD students with a contract or a stipend at the Universität Hannover should fill in a personnel matters form (Einladungsvorschlag) of the AEI with the following dates:

 cost unit: M.R5.A.QOP10001